It is been a year filled with uncertainty. To combat the waves of stress and anxiety in the past, I've always tried to balance it with exercise.

 He has clients all over the world, you can commission him to make one for you.
 IG @joeynewell.

-This summer I got to go and photograph the Malle Mile in London.
+Last summer I got to go and photograph the Malle Mile in London.
 I was there with the incredibly awesome motorbike and apparel brand, Rebel's Alliance.
 We camped out in the grassy fields of Kevington Hall.
 It rained half the time but it never dampened any spirits.
 There was mud, motors revving, great coffee and a cooler full of beers.

 There were people from all over the world represented on custom "built not bought" bikes.
 Learning to ride wasn't on my to-do list before this, but it sure is now.